fiberseq/Molecular-annotation-spec/README.md

 MA:Z:msp+:100,200;nuc+:150,300
 AL:B:I,50,60,103,100
 AQ:B:C,255,200,0,0
-AN:Z:msp1,.,.,nuc2
+AN:Z:msp1,,,nuc2
 ```

 - Only the first MSP and second nucleosome have names
-- Unnamed annotations are represented with `.` to maintain positional correspondence
+- Unnamed annotations are represented with an empty string to maintain positional correspondence